ARE YOU A NEURODIVERSITY-AFFIRMING CLINICIAN?

 The Free Resource Share portal is a collection of free resources designed to help everyone learn more about the Social Stencil approach.
 You’ll find sample concepts, and discover practical strategies for clinicians, families and educators a like.

-Junior Social Stencil is for Reception/Prep to Grade 2 students or older students with intellectual disability.
+Junior Social Stencil is for 5 - 8 year olds and older children with intellectual disability.
 It addresses foundation social and emotional developmental needs.
 Themes include belonging, appreciating difference, interoception, emotions and strategies to help.

-Social Stencil is for students in Grades 3–7, designed to help young people build awareness of themselves and others.
-Students learn listening skills, emotions, friendship concepts, why conflict happens, and strategies to support conflict management.
+Social Stencil is for young people aged 8+, designed to help build awareness of themselves and others.
+Young people learn listening styles, emotions, friendship concepts, why conflict happens, and strategies to support conflict management.

 Dr Connie Buckingham PhD